orgv/Algorithms/Dynamic Programming/README.md

 # Dynamic-Programming
-This repository contains detailed solutions of various DP problems
+This repository contains detailed solutions to various DP problems